ABenchM/abm/docs/Developer_Manual.md

   * Uncheck "Copy projects into workspace"
 * Wait for the workspace to finish building.
 If compilation errors appear in the code (except for the test project), they should be solved before continuing.
 * Open the file abm/bnd-workspace/de.fraunhofer.abm.collection.dao.jpa/configuration/configuration.json and modify the database configurations: replace the user and password by the mysql user and password that you have created when [installing the database](#set-up-the-database).
 If you haven't created a user, you can use "root" as the user and the root password as the configuration password.
-* Open the file abm/bnd-workspace/de.fraunhofer.abm.app/de.fraunhofer.abm.bndrun and modify the felix.webconsole.username and the felix.webconsole.password
+* Open or create the file cnf/build.bnd and modify the felix.webconsole.username and the felix.webconsole.password
 * Generate the rest of the database:
   * Open the file persistence.xml in de.fraunhofer.abm.collection.dao.jpa
   * Uncomment <property name="javax.persistence.schema-generation.database.action" value="drop-and-create" /> (this line enables the database generation from the JPA entities. this has to be done only when the JPA entities change or for the setup)